-In the last few years, courts around the country have reported new identity theft scams.
-Callers or persons texting say they are from a local or federal court or police agency.
-They threaten people with arrest or other sanctions for missing jury service unless they provide personal information such as address, Social Security number, birth date, and other personal information.
+Identity theft continues to be a growing problem around the country with new scams being reported regularly.
+Occasionally, scammers will purport to be from a local or federal court or police agency and will call, text, or email people with threats of arrest or other sanctions for missing jury service unless they provide personal information such as bank account or credit card number, Social Security number, birth date, etc.

 How Courts Contact Jurors